A couple buys an antique camera from another planet that they realize takes photos one hour into the future.

 “Same for me,” Ixan added.

-They paid for their order and took a seat on a soft, flora pattern couch.
-The cozy, intimate coffee shop bakery had about a dozen tables, and several sofas scattered about as mellow rock tune filled the air.
+They paid for their order and took a seat, sinking into a soft, flora pattern couch.
+The intimate coffee shop bakery had about a dozen tables and several sofas scattered about as a mellow rock tune filled the air.
+As they waited, the couple chatted about the vibrant landscape paintings done by a local artist that adorned the walls.

 A moment later, the women who took their order bought out their cherry pies.
 As she walked over to them, she didn’t notice the bag someone had left behind a chair and tripped over it.
 She managed to keep a grip on one pie, but Ixan’s face caught the other.
 Adriyel laughed.